abdulwaheed76/practices/README.md

         1. 1 flowDiagram - in `.dot` langauge and file.
 Be approved via PR
         1. 1 scenarios - No scenarios should be left here.
 Cover all extensively.
         1. 1 stoReview - review all what is done in this level here.
-        1. 1 finalWbs - Extensive and final
+        1. 1 finalWbs - Same as described above but extensive and final for the next level.
 1. Level 2
         1. 2 slice - (html+css only)
         1. 2 req/resp model - Just the minimalistic model.
 Not the actual code.
-        1. 2 ctrTests - Full tests without writing code.
+        1. 2 iBK - backend controller tests - Full tests without writing code.
 Scenarios + req/resp model will help here doing this task.
         1. 2 stoFuncReview - review all what is done in this level here.
 1. Level 3
         1. 3 fe - All frontend (JS, react etc)